Intersex rights in Spain: Identification documents

 To intersex people, legal recognition is more about the right to change their legal gender and to declare self-determination of their sexual identity.
-Some intersex rights organizations are against the notion of a third gender classification because they consider that it a cause of discrimination and other forms of gender-based violence.
+Some intersex rights organizations are against the notion of a third gender classification because they consider that it is a cause of discrimination and other forms of gender-based violence.
 However, third gender classifications are necessary because some intersex people do not identify as a man or woman.
 The law in Spain does not recognize the existence of non-binary genders, and for this reason it can be difficult to change genders legally.

 Frequently, an intersex person is assigned a sex when they are born, but then begin to develop traits of the opposite sex as they mature, specifically during puberty.
 Additionally, inappropriate sex assignments are common in Spain because the parents of intersex children only have 72 hours to register their child's sex on the Civil Registry after birth.
 As a result, the process of changing genders involves adjusting the legal gender stated on the DNI, the Spanish National Identity card.

+Before 2023

-However, according to the current Spanish law passed in 3/2007, hormone treatment is required for two years to be able to change legal gender on the DNI, and to be diagnosed with gender dysphoria.
-The 2007 law, which relates to registering sex changes, as well as Article 54 and Title V of the Civil Registration Act of 1957 require all names in a DNI to be clearly-gendered.
+However, according to the previous Spanish law passed in 3/2007, hormone treatment was required for two years to be able to change legal gender on the DNI, and to be diagnosed with gender dysphoria.
+The 2007 law, which relates to registering sex changes, as well as Article 54 and Title V of the Civil Registration Act of 1957 required all names in a DNI to be clearly-gendered.
 According to a paper published in 2012, between 8.5% and 20% of intersex people experience dysphoria, so those outside of this percentage are somewhat restricted.
-However, some laws have been developed at the regional level that allow to change gender freely.
+However, some laws had been developed at the regional level that allow to change gender freely.

+After 2023

+Ever since 2023, legal gender modification on official documents is allowed without the need of psychiatric or medical reports or without needing to be on mandatory drugs to change your sex for adults and minors who are 16 years old or older.
+Minors who are 14 or 15 years old can also do this as long as their parents or legal guardians agree.

+For minors 12 or 13 years old, they still can change their legal gender but in this case they will be required to present documents that certify that they feel uncomfortable in their assigned sex at birth, and they can be asked to go through further tests deemed necessary.

+As for minors under 12 years old, they will not be allowed to change their legal gender until they grow up.